Poems of Rage

 Yahya Hassan explains some of his views of immigration, social context, war traumas, and how he has been interested in finding the root of the problems and dealing with questions of personal responsibility.
 The book is a result of many of these thoughts: “I don’t need to participate in the debate, but I am glad that people are thinking about things.
 It is healthy to ask questions,” he says.

-Yahya Hassan (b.
-1995) is a Danish poet of Palestinian background.
+Yahya Hassan (b.1995-d.2020) is a Danish poet of Palestinian background.
 His book ’Yahya Hassan’ (2013) is the best selling debut poetry collection in Danish history, selling more than a 100.000 copies within just a few months, but Hassan’s commercial success is reaching far beyond Denmark’s population of 5.5 million and looks set to conquer the rest of the world.
 The German publishing house Ullstein published a German translation of his book in time for the Leipzig Book Fair 2014, which sold 9,000 copies in the first week, an exceptional run for poetry.
 Along with the success though comes a shadow.
 Because of his critique of personal experiences with the Muslim and immigrant community, Hassan received threats and was attacked by an Islamist.
 Today Hassan lives under the constant surveillance and protection of the Danish state.

 Yahya Hassan’s poems were translated by Kuku & Al Agami, authorised by Gyldendal.